 - 1. Admission to Teacher Education. - 2.
 A Texas State GPA of 2.5 or higher. - 3.
 Validation of required pre-student teaching field experiences. - 4.
 A grade of "C" or higher in all assigned courses in the professional sequence prior to student teaching. - 5.
 A GPA of at least 2.50 in the teaching field(s) or specialization(s) with no grade below a "C". - 6.
-Mastery of the mathematics and science summative assessments. - 7.
 Approval from the chair of the department of the student's major teaching field.